import pandas as pd

 dtype: object

-= pd.DataFrame({'is_active': [True, False, True]})
+df = pd.DataFrame({'is_active': [True, False, True]})

-df print(df.dtypes) # dtype will show 'bool'
+print(df.dtypes) # dtype will show 'bool'is_active bool

 dtype: object